Migration Guide

 subtract(yesterday, today).toMilliseconds().value; // => 86400000timeSpan

-The timespan plugin has been deprecated as it has been integrated into the main library's subtract function.
+The timeSpan plugin is now obsolete as it has been integrated into the main library's subtract function.
 Please note that the argument order of the subtract function has changed.
 You can achieve the same output as before as follows:

 import { subtract } from 'date-and-time';